Skip to Content

 Festival of Lights at Stephen Foster Folk Culture Center State Park (Photo by Florida Department of Environmental Protection)

-• This year, tickets are per person (vs per car) and will be $4.
-(Children under 3 are free.)
+Tickets are $4 per person.
+Children under 3 are free.
 You do not pay an additional entrance fee to the park.

 • You can view the lights from dusk until 9 p.m.
 Last ticket is sold at 8:30 p.m.